microsoft/dotnet-apiport/docs/BreakingChanges/120 FlowDocument may show an extra line of text.md

-## 120: FlowDocument showing extra line of text
+## 120: FlowDocument may show an extra line of text

 ### Scope
 Edge